How to make the most of a trip to Shanghai

 Fancy the idea of relaxing with a nice cup of tea while tucking into traditional Chinese delicacies?
 Then take a look inside one of Shanghai's teahouses.
 More than 3,000 are scattered throughout this vast city.
 The Old Shanghai Teahouse (385 Fangbang Shong Lu) is a charming place to unwind, thanks in part to its retro music and decor - a tip of the hat to Shanghai's halcyon days as 'the Paris of the East' during the 1920s and 1930s.

-The old Huxinting Teahouse, Shanghai © Dan Lundberg - Flickr Creative Commons
+The old Huxinting Teahouse, Shanghai © Dan Lundberg - Flickr CC BY-SA 2.0

 The most iconic is undoubtedly Huxinting Chalou, also known as the Mid-Lake Pavilion Teahouse (257 Yuyuan Road).
 Built on stilts, this traditional teahouse stands over the lake by the Yu Garden and has been operational since 1855, making it the oldest in Shanghai.
 Queen Elizabeth II is among the many world leaders and celebs to have sipped tea here.